What to Serve With Zucchini Fritters?

 Add olive oil to a pan for this side dish and toss in zucchini.
 Sprinkle lemon juice over the zucchini after adding it to the pan, and then add salt, pepper, onion powder, garlic powder,r, and oregano.

-Sauteed mushrooms flavored with sage and thyme are a delicious, quick side dish for zucchini fritters.
-To make these delightful mushrooms, heat a little olive oil and butter in a pan.
+Sauteed mushrooms with sage and thyme are a delicious, quick side dish for zucchini fritters.
+Heat a little olive oil and butter in a pan to make these delightful mushrooms.

-Once the pan is hot, place chopped shallots, garlic cloves, thyme leaves, and sage into the pan.
+Once the pan is hot, add chopped shallots, garlic cloves, thyme leaves, and sage.
 Let those cook for about two minutes or until they start to soften.
-Add your sliced mushrooms next.
+Next, add your sliced mushrooms.

-Cook this mixture of vegetables until it starts to caramelize or until you can smell them (it should take around 10-15 minutes).
-Top off this mushroom recipe by sprinkling salt on top just before serving!
+Cook this mixture of vegetables until they start to caramelize or until you can smell them (it should take 10-15 minutes).
+Sprinkle salt on top of this mushroom recipe just before serving!

 For a great and healthy side dish for your zucchini fritters, try making steamed broccoli topped with Parmesan cheese to serve with zucchini fritters.